2019 Bolivian protests: October 25–November 10: growing unrest

-10 November
+November 10: Morales resigns

-On 10 November the Organization of American States published the report that their technical audit conducted after the elections.
-The report alleged multiple serious irregularities, including "manipulations of the I.T. system [that] are of such magnitude that they should be investigated in depth by the Bolivian State in order to get to the bottom of them and determine who is responsible for such a serious situation."
-They stated that "it is statistically unlikely that Morales obtained the 10% difference needed to avoid a second round."
-They maintained that "the audit team cannot validate the results of this election and therefore recommends another electoral process.
-Any future process should be overseen by new electoral authorities to ensure the conduct of credible elections."

-The same day, General Williams Kaliman asked Morales to resign to "help restore peace and stability" after weeks of protests over the vote, adding that the military was calling on the Bolivian people to refrain from violence and disorder.

-Approximately an hour later, Morales announced his immediate resignation via television from an undisclosed location.
+On 10 November the Organization of American States gave its audit of the election.
+The report alleged multiple irregularities, including "manipulations of the I.T. system [that] are of such magnitude that they should be investigated in depth."
+The organization recommended annulling the election and holding it again with new electoral authorities.
+The same day, the military asked Morales to resign and called on the Bolivian people to refrain from violence and disorder.
+Approximately an hour later, Morales announced his immediate resignation.
+He fled to Mexico the next day, which had offered him asylum.

-11 November

-Protesters took to the streets to celebrate, chanting "yes we can" and setting off fire crackers.
-The police withdrew from La Paz streets as crowds welcomed the transfer of power with fireworks, while others looted stores and set reportedly politically motivated fires.

-Protests were also held in support of Morales throughout Bolivia.
+The police withdrew from La Paz streets the next day, as crowds welcomed the transfer of power with fireworks.
+There were reports of looting and more politically motivated arson.
+At the same time, protests were held in support of Morales throughout Bolivia.
 El Alto was the site of a particularly large protest, in which multiple people were injured, with crowds chanting, "Now, civil war!" and waving the Wiphala indigenous flag.

-The acting president, Jeanine Áñez, called for the military to support the police tasks.
+The acting president, Jeanine Áñez, called for the military to support the police.
 The head of Bolivia's military said that following reports police have been overtaxed by weeks of unrest, the armed forces would provide help in keeping order.

-President of Mexico Andrés Manuel López Obrador offered Morales political asylum.
-The decision was criticized by the National Action Party and the Institutional Revolutionary Party.

-12 November

-On 12 November Morales left Bolivia on a plane toward Mexico, accepting the political asylum offered by President Obrador.
-Former vice-president Álvaro García Linera also left the country.
-Jeanine Áñez, acting president of the Senate of Bolivia, called an extraordinary session of the Plurinational Legislative Assembly in order to ratify Morales's and the other officials' resignation. Áñez called to all deputies and senators to participate, including the ones of the Movement for Socialism.
+November 12: Áñez assumes presidency

-At 18:48, citing article 169 of the Constitution of Bolivia, Jeanine Áñez declared herself as President of the Senate and acting President of Bolivia in front of the opposition senators in the Plurinational Legislative Assembly, the session was boycotted by members of the Movement for Socialism, which hold a majority in the assembly.
-The move was later upheld by the Plurinational Constitutional Tribunal.
+On November 12, citing article 169 of the Constitution of Bolivia, Jeanine Áñez declared herself President of the Senate, which made her the next in line for the office of the President of Bolivia.
+Parliament then voted to make her president.
+Although the vote did not have a quorum as it was boycotted by Morales' party, Movement for Socialism, it was later upheld by the Plurinational Constitutional Tribunal.

-Videos also emerged of Bolivian police cutting the wiphala off of their uniforms.
-It was also removed from some government buildings and burned by protesters, who chanted "Bolivia belongs to Christ!"